ecmwf-ifs/loki/INSTALL.md

-  --with[out]-jdk              Install JDK instead of using system version (default: use system version) --with[out]-ant              Install ant instead of using system version (default: use system version) --with[out]-claw             Install CLAW and OMNI Compiler (default: disabled) --with[out]-ofp              Install Open Fortran Parser (default: disabled) --with[out]-dace             Install DaCe (default: enabled) --with[out]-tests            Install dependencies to run tests (default: enabled)
+  --with[out]-jdk              Install JDK instead of using system version (default: use system version) --with[out]-ant              Install ant instead of using system version (default: use system version) --with[out]-claw             Install CLAW and OMNI Compiler (default: disabled) --with[out]-omni             Install OMNI Compiler; cannot be combined with --with-claw (default: disabled) --with[out]-ofp              Install Open Fortran Parser (default: disabled) --with[out]-dace             Install DaCe (default: enabled) --with[out]-tests            Install dependencies to run tests (default: enabled)